 Rutgers University Marine Field Station

-- Check out some of our field work from this past summer!
-This video was created by a recent intern, TJ Johnson, to supplement his poster presentation at the Mid-Atlantic Chapter meeting of the American Fisheries Society.
+Subscribe to our YouTube channel to see all of our videos!
+The most recent uploads are here: Check out some of our field work from last summer!
+This video was created by a former intern and current technician, TJ Johnson, to supplement his poster presentation at the 2016 Mid-Atlantic Chapter meeting of the American Fisheries Society.

 The major goal of RUMFS, and the parent institution, the Rutgers University Department of Marine and Coastal Sciences (DMCS), is to create a corridor for research, from the upper reaches of the Mullica River drainage basin, down through the Great Bay estuary, to the inner continental shelf.

 Much of the current activity by resident scientists at RUMFS is focused on the life history and ecology of fishes, with special emphasis on the role of habitat as it affects recruitment success for the dominant species in the estuary and on the continental shelf.
 Much of the emphasis is on the Jacques Cousteau National Estuarine Research Reserve (JCNERR) at Mullica River-Great Bay.

 In order to improve our ability to manage fish resources in the Middle Atlantic Bight, it is necessary to enhance our understanding of the life history of fishes.
 We aim to do this through the following objectives: